mainakaruoya/year-2-project/README.md

 # year-2-project
 School project.
-Kind of here for backup purposes, but I guess some random dude will probably get this in the future - and heavily edit this.
+Kind of here for backup purposes, but I guess someone will probably get this in the future - and heavily edit this.